-- You can use your Netflix account, but you'll need a VPN for Hulu/HBO Go accounts or to access some shows from Netflix.
+- Drink wine instead, get used to "goon" (box wine) - Don't get cable - You can use your Netflix account, but you'll need a VPN for Hulu/HBO Go accounts or to access some shows from Netflix.
 You can set up accounts with Foxtel or Stan (Australian streaming services).
-Disney+ has lots of shows that are normally on Hulu. - Limit electricity use - Ride a bike!
+Disney+ has lots of shows that are normally on Hulu. - Limit electricity use, can buy a standing fan from kmart - Ride a bike!
 Some students purchase an electric bike or scooter.
 St Lucia campus has "Bike Boxes" for rent around campus to protect your belongings in a key-card access room with bike racks, showers, and lockers.